dollarshaveclub/es-check/README.md

 ## Contributing

 ES Check has 3 main dependencies: [acorn](https://github.com/ternjs/acorn/), [glob](https://www.npmjs.com/package/glob), and [caporal](https://github.com/mattallty/Caporal.js).
 To contribute, file an [issue](https://github.com/dollarshaveclub/es-check/issues) or submit a pull request.

+## Acknowledgements

+ES Check is a small utility using powerful tools that [Isaac Z. Schlueter](https://github.com/isaacs), [Marijn Haverbeke](https://github.com/marijnh), and [Matthias Etienne](https://github.com/mattallty) built.
+[ES Checker](https://github.com/ruanyf/es-checker) by [Ruan YiFeng](https://github.com/ruanyf) checks the JavaScript version supported within a [browser](http://ruanyf.github.io/es-checker/) at run time.
+ES Check offers similar feedback to ES Checker but at build time and is specific to the product that is using it.
+ES Check was started after reading this [post](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) about [deploying es2015 code to production today] by [Philip Walton](https://github.com/philipwalton).